 Who wants to watch an out and proud German rowing team half-naked for 98 minutes?
 You?
 Seven great gay films you’ve probably never heard of

-So you’ve seen Brokeback Mountain 27 times, but your appetite for seeing some man-on-man action not necessarily housed on Xtube or Pornhub is still yet to be satiated?
+So you’ve seen Brokeback Mountain 27 times, but your appetite for seeing some man-on-man action not necessarily housed on Xtube is still yet to be satiated?
 Well, pull out the popcorn and put an evening aside, for there is a largely unknown trove of gay movies out there ready for your viewing pleasure.

 1. Beautiful Thing, 1996